Summer Holiday ideas and contacts for students at Farlingaye & Woodbridge schools and their families

 Prepared by the River Deben Association (July 2020)

 Summer 2020 is a summer where it’s going to be hard to make plans.
 The country’s opening up from Covid-19 lockdown but there’s always a fear that this might not last.
 Maybe too easy to get negative and resign yourself to being bored for the next two months.
 But don’t.
 We live in a beautiful area and there’ve been worse things that have happened here in the past.
 Think of the Black Death!

 The River Deben Association (RDA) is a local interest group which was formed to represent all concerned with the future of the Deben.
 Obviously that means you.
 We have over 800 members and links with many local organisations as well as individual knowledge.
 This summer we feel – like many other people – that we want to begin to do things a bit differently.
-We’ve therefore introduced a new category of family membership and we’d be glad if you’d think about joining us.
+We’ve therefore introduced a new category of Household Membership and we’d be glad if you’d think about joining us.
 We know you’ll have a lot to offer, especially when we’re thinking about the environment.

 This long letter (it ought to be a leaflet really!) is to make a start offering ideas from us to you.
 But as soon as you have ideas of your own to recommend, please share them so we can improve this list in future.
 Emailing our magazine editor at firstname.lastname@example.org is a good way to start but you’ll find other contacts at the end.
 We often use Facebook for updates.